 Resolutions of the College's conduct process neither establish nor are based upon precedent.
 Further, matters of local, state, or federal law are independent of the conduct process.
 During the meeting with the student or organization following the initiation of the conduct process, the administrative officer will review the alleged violations with the student or organization, ensure that the student or organization has been advised as outlined in the section above, and determine, which, if any, of the alleged violations are to be resolved through the conduct process.
-Once the administrative officer has determined the alleged violations to be resolved through the conduct process, there are two available options from which the student or organization and hearing).
+Once the administrative officer has determined the alleged violations to be resolved through the conduct process, there are two available options from which the student or organization can choose: (1) informal resolution, or (2) formal resolution (investigation and hearing).